TonyM1958/HA-FoxESS-Modbus/README.md

 This is a refactored version of https://github.com/StealthChesnut/HA-FoxESS-Modbus.
 The changes from the main branch include:

-* Simplified configuration with just 4 lines added to HA configuration.yaml for setup
+* Simplified configuration: only 4 lines required in your HA configuration.yaml with modbus, sensors, templates and utility_meters integrations split into separate include files with variants for RS485 and LAN connections
 * Rename of modbusUSB to modbusRS485 to reflect the data set available from the different inverter ports
 * Revised calculation for inverter power in, power out and system losses
 * Addition of HA templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance